marcel-code/smart_tomAItoes/README.md

 For adding a new model for the evaluation, add a new .py file including the new model.
 Make sure that the model inherits from torch.nn.Module Class, in order to be aligned with the dynamic model loader (get_model).
 Try to keep aligned with DummyModel regarding the structure.

 # Adding losses
-Adding custom loss to the src.models.utils.losses.py file and load it into your model for the loss_fn
+Adding custom loss to the src.models.utils.losses.py file.
+Dynamic loading by changing name in config file.
+Make sure to implement a Class for your specific loss.

 # Execute Training
 python train.py <Experimentname> --conf <path to config>